github-linguist/linguist/README.md

 The majority of patches won't need to touch any Ruby code at all.
 The [master language list](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) is just a configuration file.

-Almost all bug fixes or new language additions show come with some addition code samples.
+Almost all bug fixes or new language additions show come with some additional code samples.
 Just drop them under [`samples/`](https://github.com/github/linguist/tree/master/samples) in the correct subdirectory and our test suite will automatically test them.
-In most cases you shouldn't need to add any additional assertions.
+In most cases you shouldn't need to add any new assertions.

 ### Testing